Jonathan King: UK records

 In 1972, King founded the UK Records label which was distributed by Decca and later PolyGram in the UK and London Records in the US.
 Chris Denning left Bell to run the UK office and Fred Ruppert, formerly of Elektra Records, the US office.
 Don Wardell then took over the US office, Denning left and Wardell moved back to run the UK company.
 King's brother Andy was hired in 1974 as the promotion manager.
 Clive Selwood, who had helmed John Peel's label Dandelion, then took over as manager.

 The label's first hit was "Seaside Shuffle" by Terry Dactyl and the Dinosaurs, followed by King's "Loop di Love", which reached number four, released under the pseudonym Shag.
 Other signings included Ricky Wilde, then 11 years old and promoted to fill the gap later taken by Donny Osmond, a potential David Cassidy, Simon Turner, Roy C, the First Class and Lobo.
-The label also released King's cover of "(I Can't Get No) Satisfaction" (1974) under the name Bubblerock, described as a "Grateful Dead"-style country version", which met the approval of Mick Jagger.
+The label also released King's cover of "(I Can't Get No) Satisfaction" (1974) under the name Bubblerock, described as a "Grateful Dead"-style country version", which met with the approval of Mick Jagger.

 In June 1973, after seeing The Rocky Horror Show on its second night, King invested a 20% stake in it, making him one of its two original backers, along with Michael White, and produced and released The Rocky Horror Show Original London Cast.

 The label's most significant signing was 10cc.
 Eric Stewart, one of the band members, had known King since 1965, when Stewart was with The Mindbenders and King had wanted to manage them.
 The band had planned to release "Donna" as a B side, but decided it could be a hit: "We only knew of one person who was mad enough to release it," Stewart said, "and that was Jonathan King."
 King gave the band its name and released two of the group's albums (10cc and Sheet Music) and eight singles.
 "Donna" (1972) and "Rubber Bullets" (1973), reached number two and one respectively, followed by "The Dean and I" (1973) and "The Wall Street Shuffle" (1974).
 The band only dented the American market, with "Rubber Bullets" making 73 on the Billboard Hot 100.
 10cc left UK Records in 1975 for Mercury Records, after which they achieved success in America, particularly with "I'm Not in Love" (1975).